-- Understand the nature of impurities in waters and wastewaters, their concentrations and significance
+- Examine the nature of impurities in waters and wastewaters, their concentrations and significance,

-- Understand the basic principles of conventional treatment processes
+- Explain the basic principles of conventional treatment processes,

-- Complete a flow-sheet selection assignment showing how unit processes are selected based on incoming water quality.
+- Design a flow-sheet showing how unit processes are selected based on incoming water quality.

 - Examples of flow sheets and unit operations in treatment plants.